 ‘The Centre for Sustainability facilitates interdisciplinary research and education, unlimited by the boundaries of specific professional domains.
 We address the major challenges of our time by integrating the knowledge of various scientific experts and professional specialists.
 This way, we hope to accelerate the transition towards a circular economy.’

-> You can read the whitepaper online here (in English or Dutch).
+> You can read the whitepaper online here (in English or Dutch), or download the PDF, attached underneath this page.

 For more information, you can contact Dr Elise Blondel, coordinator of the Leiden-Delft-Erasmus Centre for Sustainability Circular Industries Hub: email@example.com.
 Press: contact Katja Hoiting, communications manager Leiden-Delft-Erasmus Universities: firstname.lastname@example.org